JessieJi-CertiK/WD---Process-Optmization/README.md

 ### Validator Info extraction
-Connect to gmail using google developer tools, extract key information from the emails using ReGex, save to dataframe and write to google sheet
+Connect to gmail using google developer tools, extract key information from the emails using RegEx, save to dataframe and write to google sheet